livepeer/docs/docs/delegators/how-to-guides/l2-migration.md

 ## Claiming via the Explorer

 1. Navigate to the [testnet explorer](http://rinkeby.explorer.livepeer.org) or [mainnet explorer](http://explorer.livepeer.org).
 If you have not connected the wallet that you used to delegate your LPT, connect it using the prompt in the upper left hand corner.
+If you haven't switched your network to Arbitrum, you'll be prompted to do so.

     <img src="/docs-assets/delegators/how-to-guides/connect-wallet-d.png" alt="connect wallet to livepeer" width="300"/>